-- a) Political signs may be removed by city officials when illegally placed and the actual cost of removal charged to the candidate.
-Mexico Beach has not chosen to charge candidates in the past but candidates are advised to contact Mexico Beach Code Enforcement for current practice. - b) Candidates are advised to educate campaign volunteers on property sign placement to avoid the loss of signs and the potential charging of fines for the collection of illegally placed signs.
+- a) All political signs erected during a campaign season shall be removed within ten (10) days following the end of any election cycle.
+If a primary or run off exists, only candidates or issues advancing will be allowed to continue sign placement. - b) Candidates are advised to educate campaign volunteers on property sign placement to avoid the loss of signs and the potential charging of fines for the collection of illegally placed signs.

-H. Ballots
+G. Ballots